How to Plan a Powerful Giving Tuesday Fundraiser

 Online fundraising on Giving Tuesday

 In the years since its founding, we’ve seen a lot of crowdfunding done on GoFundMe in connection with Giving Tuesday.
-It makes sense—people use our free crowdfunding platform to raise funds for personal, medical, and charitable causes, and we have a 0% platform fee.
+It makes sense—people use our crowdfunding platform to raise funds for personal, medical, and charitable causes, and we have a 0% platform fee for organizers.

 Determine your approach